bspkrs/MCPMappingViewer/README.md

 #### How to build from the source code ####

-Option 1:
+Option 1 (native scripts):<br/>
-1. Clone this repository.
+1. Clone this repository.<br/>
-2. Run build.bat or build.sh.
+2. Run build.bat or build.sh.<br/>
 3. The jar file is created in the /dist folder.

-Option 2:
+Option 2 (ant):<br/>
+1. Clone this repository.<br/>
-1. Download and install [Apache Ant](http://ant.apache.org) on your system.
-Make sure it is available on the path environment variable.
+2. Download and install [Apache Ant](http://ant.apache.org) on your system.
+Make sure it is available on the path environment variable.<br/>
-2. From a console window run "ant" from the MCP Mapping Viewer repo folder.
+3. From a console window run "ant" from the MCP Mapping Viewer repo folder.
 The build will create its output in the dist folder.

 * * *